 Overall an enjoyable horror anthology and one of the best from the Amicus stable.

-The Blu ray released by Second Sight is a mixed bag.
-The image quality is good, not reference quality, a few scenes have really prominent grain but its a definite upgrade from the DVD.
-Audio is fine, clear and thankfully original mono.
+The Blu-ray released by Second Sight is a mixed bag.
+The image quality is good, but not reference quality, a few scenes have prominent grain but it’s a definite upgrade from the DVD.
+The audio is fine, clear and thankfully original mono.

 A great trip down memory lane and a good overall package.

 FILM: 7.5 PICTURE: 7 AUDIO: 8 EXTRAS: 8